Horia73/MultiCuberX/README.md

 For now, image analisys it's done with rubiksk-cube-tracker, rubiks-color-resolver and the solution is provided by rubiks-cube-NxNxN-solver.
 The links are available at the CraneCuber repository.

-There are some experimental files there like TPR by Chen Shuang: https://github.com/cs0x7f/TPR-4x4x4-Solver
+The 4x4x4 cube is solved using TPR by Chen Shuang: https://github.com/cs0x7f/TPR-4x4x4-Solver

 calibrate.py and colors.py is my tentative to develop a Color Extractor (OpenCV based) to get the colors of the cube... so far it's not really working as I wanted...